Our Services

 Helpful Resources

-Heel pain commonly stems from two distinct causes: plantar fasciitis (inflammation of the plantar fascia) or heel fat pad atrophy (thinning of the heel's protective cushion).
-While both cause heel discomfort, they differ in pain location, timing, risk factors, and clinical findings.
+Heel pain typically stems from one of two causes: plantar fasciitis or heel fat pad atrophy.
+Though both cause heel discomfort, they differ in pain location, timing, risk factors, and clinical findings.

-Plantar fasciitis typically causes sharp, stabbing pain at the inner heel, worst with the first steps in the morning or after rest.
-It's linked to overuse, tight calves, high-impact activity, and flat feet.
+Plantar fasciitis is inflammation of the plantar fascia, the tissue running along the bottom of the foot.
+It causes sharp, stabbing pain at the inner heel, worst with the first steps in the morning or after rest.
+Common risk factors include overuse, tight calves, high-impact activity, and flat feet.

-Fat pad atrophy causes deep, bruise-like pain at the center of the heel, worsening with prolonged standing or walking on hard surfaces.
-It's more common in older adults, those with a history of corticosteroid injections, or people who've spent years on their feet.
+Heel fat pad atrophy is the thinning of the heel's natural protective cushion.
+It causes deep, bruise-like pain at the center of the heel, worsening with prolonged standing or walking on hard surfaces.
+It's most common in older adults, people with a history of corticosteroid injections, and those who've spent years on their feet.

-Podiatrists and orthopedists rely on these distinctions—plus palpation and imaging—to diagnose accurately and recommend the right treatment, whether that's stretching, orthotics, cushioning, or advanced therapies.
+Podiatrists and orthopedists distinguish between the two using palpation, patient history, and imaging to recommend the right treatment—whether stretching, orthotics, cushioning, or advanced therapies.

 Heel pain affects millions of people each year.
 Two of the most common culprits are plantar fasciitis and fat pad atrophy.
 While both can make every step feel uncomfortable, their causes, symptoms, and treatments differ.
 Understanding which condition you have—often referred to as heel pain plantar fascia vs fat pad issues—helps you get the right care faster.